edusantana/playground-asciidoc/README.md

 playground-asciidoc
 ===================

-Asciidoc repository for testing it
+Asciidoc repository for testing it.